 Sounds contradictory, doesn't it?
 Motorcycle riders, in general, only lean their motorcycle up to 30% of it's capability.
 Why only 30%?
 Fear of leaning which is the fear of falling.
 You can actually negotiate your curves/turns better by leaning your motorcycle beyond 30%.
 You can actually lean your motorcycle more by leaning less.
 It's called the "Kiss the Mirror" technique.
 When you take the TBC with us, you will learn the theory and concept of "Kissing the Mirror" and practice it along with trail braking on your own motorcycle on our practice riding range.

-Before you take the TBC, you must first take or have taken the MSF Basic eCourse which is a 3-4 hour interactive refresher online course you do at home at your own pace.
-(This is the same eCourse requirement for the BRC1 and the BRC2).
-When you complete the eCourse, print the Certificate of Completion or take a picture of it and bring it with you the day of the class.
-(If you already took the eCourse, just re-print the Completion Certificate or take a picture of it and bring it with you the day of the class.
+Before you take the TBC, you must first take or have taken the MSF Basic eCourse which is a 3-4 hour interactive online refresher course you do at home at your own pace.
+(This is the same Basic eCourse requirement for the BRC1 and the BRC2).
+When you complete the MSF Basic eCourse, print the Certificate of Completion or take a picture of it and bring it with you the day of the class.
+(If you already took the Basic eCourse, just re-print the Completion Certificate or take a picture of it and bring it with you the day of the class.
 You can access it with this link; https://www.msf-usa.org/eCourse.aspx ).
 If you haven't already taken the Basic eCourse, as soon as you register for the TBC, you will receive a link in the confirmation email that enables you to take the Basic eCourse for free.

 The TBC is an all riding 3-4 hour course (no classroom sessions are involved) that covers the concepts of trail braking, "Kissing the Mirror" and Delayed Apex, and lets you practice these techniques on your own motorcycle in our large, enclosed parking lot with 11 other students taking the course.
 You get hands-on training with two certified motorcycle safety instructors.
 The class is held rain or shine unless the conditions adversely affect traction.
 The maximum number of students permitted in each class is 12.